Teams

 You can use this when you define a workflow where you specify that an email will be sent to the project manager if you change the status of the project on Realization.

-Clicking the Edit Team button in the top part of the Project widow (see above) opens a guide for creating a team.
-It opens a window with the users list.
+Clicking the Edit Team button in the top part of the Project window (see above) opens a guide for creating a team.
+It opens a window with the user's list.
 These users can be added to the project.
-You add a user with marking the check box next to his or her name.
+You add a user by marking the check box next to his or her name.

 Clicking the Next button in the right part of the window will move you to the next step of team editing.
 There you can add a role to each user (team member).